FusionAuth/fusionauth-site/site/_posts/2020-04-22-dot-net-command-line-client.md

 ...
 ```

-We build the user object first.
-This contains basic user information.
-The password will encrypted using the tenant default encryption settings.
+We build the user request object first.
+This inclues basic information, such as the email and password.
+The password will encrypted at rest using the tenant default encryption settings.
+If this weren't a tutorial, you'd also be connecting to FusionAuth over TLS, encrypting the password in transit.

 ```
 ...